CICCE Student Leadership Positions

 - Tell us about your passion.
 How would you apply it to the student leader position(s)?

-Participants will schedule interview time when online application is submitted.
+Participants will be contacted to schedule interview time when online application is submitted.

 Participation in the second round of interviews is by invitation only.